-(B) For purposes of this subdivision, "substantially" means actual compliance in respect to the substance and form requirements essential to the objectives of this chapter.

-- (2) (A) A reclamation plan determined not to meet the applicable requirements of Sections 2772, 2772.1, 2773, 2773.1, 2773.3, and 2773.4 and the lead agency's surface mining ordinance adopted pursuant to subdivision (a) of Section 2774 shall be returned to the operator with a notice of deficiencies.
-The operator shall be granted, once only, a period of 30 days or a longer period mutually agreed upon by the operator and the board to do both of the following: - (i) Correct the noted deficiencies.

-- (ii) Submit the revised reclamation plan to the lead agency for review and approval. - (B) Within 10 days of the hearing, the board shall provide notice via certified mail to the lead agency, the operator, and the department of the board's determination.
-The notice shall include instructions to the operator to submit to the lead agency for approval a revised reclamation plan consistent with the board's determination. - (3) (A) If the board determines the lead agency's approved financial assurance cost estimate does not meet the requirements of Sections 2773.1, 2773.4, Article 11 (commencing with Section 3800) of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations, and the board's financial assurance guidelines adopted pursuant to subdivision (f) of Section 2773.1, the board shall note the deficiencies, and based on the record, include adequate cost estimates for each noted deficiency. - (B) Within 10 days of the hearing, the board shall provide notice via certified mail to the lead agency, the operator, and the department of the board's determination with instructions to the operator to submit to the lead agency for approval a revised financial assurance cost estimate consistent with the board's determination. - (C) The lead agency shall approve the revised financial assurance cost estimate.
-That approval shall supersede and void the prior approved financial assurance cost estimate. - (D) A financial assurance mechanism shall be established by the operator pursuant to subdivision (e) of Section 2773.4 following the approval of the financial assurance cost estimate.
+- (B) For purposes of this subdivision, "substantially" means actual compliance in respect to the substance and form requirements essential to the objectives of this chapter. - (2) (A) A reclamation plan determined not to meet the applicable requirements of Sections 2772, 2772.1, 2773, 2773.1, 2773.3, and 2773.4; Article 1 (commencing with Section 3500), Article 9 (commencing with Section 3700), and Article 11 (commencing with Section 3800) of Subchapter 1 of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations; and the lead agency's surface mining ordinance adopted pursuant to subdivision (a) of Section 2774 shall be returned to the operator with a notice of deficiencies.
+The operator shall be granted, once only, a period of 30 days or a longer period mutually agreed upon by the operator and the board to do both of the following: - (i) Correct the noted deficiencies. - (ii) Submit the revised reclamation plan to the lead agency for review and approval. - (B) Within 10 days of the hearing, the board shall provide notice via certified mail to the lead agency, the operator, and the department of the board's determination.
+The notice shall include instructions to the operator to submit to the lead agency for approval a revised reclamation plan consistent with the board's determination. - (3) (A) If the board determines the lead agency's approved financial assurance cost estimate does not meet the requirements of Sections 2773.1 and 2773.4, Article 11 (commencing with Section 3800) of Subchapter 1 of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations, and the board's financial assurance guidelines adopted pursuant to subdivision (f) of Section 2773.1, the board shall note the deficiencies and, based on the record, include adequate cost estimates for each noted deficiency. - (B) Within 10 days of the hearing, the board shall provide notice via certified mail to the lead agency, the operator, and the department of the board's determination with instructions to the operator to submit to the lead agency for approval a revised financial assurance cost estimate consistent with the board's determination.
+The instructions shall include a reasonable submission deadline of not less than 30 days.

+(C) The lead agency shall approve the revised financial assurance cost estimate.
+That approval shall supersede and void the prior approved financial assurance cost estimate.